Allopathic Medicine - Overview of the Profession

 There are currently 25 colleges of osteopathic medicine, offering instruction at 31 locations in 22 states.
 Osteopathic medical students study all of the basic and clinical sciences expected for mastery of medicine plus approximately 200 additional hours of training in the art of osteopathic manipulative medicine.
 Osteopathic schools emphasize the idea that structure influences function and therefore if a problem exists in one part of the body’s structure the function in that area and in other closely aligned areas may be affected.

 Osteopathic Medical School is quite competitive, but typically these schools receive fewer applications than allopathic schools.
 Therefore, as a result students with slightly lower grades and MCAT scores may find that their prospects at Osteopathic schools may be greater.
-Premedical students should not, however, regard osteopathic schools as “safety” schools.
+Premedical students should not, however, regard colleges of osteopathic medicine as “safety” schools.

-Osteopathic colleges place a great deal of emphasis on an applicant's knowledge of the osteopathic professions.
+Colleges of Osteopathic medicine place a great deal of emphasis on an applicant's knowledge of the osteopathic professions.
 They look for a combination of experience and motivation typically characteristic of a good doctor.
-Beyond that, admissions committees want to know why applicants are specifically interested in osteopathy.
-Many osteopathic schools require a letter of recommendation from an osteopath as part of the application; many practicing D.O.s are willing to write such a letter, provided that applicants observe their osteopathic clinic and discuss the profession.
+Beyond that, admissions committees want to know why applicants are specifically interested in osteopathic medicine.
+Many osteopathic schools require a letter of recommendation from an osteopathic physician as part of the application; many practicing D.O.s are willing to write such a letter, provided that applicants observe their osteopathic clinic and discuss the profession.

 It is acceptable for aspiring doctors to apply to both allopathic and osteopathic schools; many applicants do.
 Please refer to About Applying for more information on the specific processes and procedures.